 For many diseases and ailments, our teeth and bite have become a significant contributor or even the principal etiological factor.
 Some of these conditions are:

 - Headaches/TMJ/ear pain

 Our teeth provide support to the Temporal-Mandibular Joint (TMJ) so that adequate space exists between the lower jaw, the meniscus (or disc) and the cranial base.
-Despite the fact that there are numerous factors affecting your TMJ health including genetic predisposition to suffer arthritis and joint breakdown, it’s been experimentally shown and longitudinally observed that a bite lacking ideal joint space or unable to provide joint stability will experience different degrees of TMJ degenerative changes.
+Despite the fact that there are numerous factors affecting your TMJ health including genetic predisposition to suffer arthritis and joint breakdown, it has been experimentally shown and longitudinally observed, that a bite lacking ideal joint space or unable to provide joint stability will experience different degrees of TMJ degenerative changes.
 These changes many times are accompanied by pain symptoms affecting the TMJ itself, temporal area, ear, neck and different parts of the face and head.

 - Breathing Alteration